TokieSan/LinuxLaunder/README.md

 - Ignore specific directories during scans
 - Verbose and quiet modes for different levels of output
 - Support for both Arch Linux and Ubuntu distributions
+- No dependencies or needed packages other than Python and bash

 ## Requirements